The Science, Benefits & Unfortunate Decline of the Creative Mind

 Perhaps the greatest enemy to our collective creativity is the non-stop gorging of the ideas and creative expression of others.

 Researchers Calvert & Valkenburg (2013) found that all the TV viewing, video games and internet activity is harming the creativity of children.
-Today 5, 10 and 15-year-olds now spend up to six hours a day on a screen – consuming the creativity of others – and just speeding up the creative atrophy.
+Today 5, 10 and 15-year-olds now spend up to six hours a day on a screen – consuming the creativity of others – and just speeding up their own creative atrophy.

 Imagine!
 Land’s research that showed the massive creativity loss in children came some 50 years before the world of ubiquitous screens.